himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 We achieve this by having our code only depend on things that change less often than we do.
 Examples of these types of things include public interfaces and APIs.

 Additionally, our code should depend on behavior, not data or underlying data structures.
+We shouldn't know too much about the internal workings of the code that we interact with, instead keeping things on a more professional, public-interface-only level.

-Finally, our code must be isolated such that it can change without consequence and be reused without duplication.
+Finally, our code must itself be isolated such that it can change without consequence and be reused without duplication.

 This leads nicely to...

 ### Program to an Interface, not an Implementation

 Restaurants are a great example of this.
 Rather than popping into the kitchen to help the chef make your food, (most) restaurants provide a handy interface to their kitchen called a _menu_.
-Customers communicate with the kitchen via this shared interface, sending it a message with their desired menu item and (hopefully!) receiving it as-ordered from the kitchen.
+Customers communicate with the kitchen via this shared interface, sending it messages with their desired menu items and (hopefully!) receiving them as-ordered from the kitchen.

 [TODO: image here]

-When programming to an interface, we are doing the same thing: Asking for what we want, not telling how to do it.
+When programming to an interface, we are doing the same thing that restaurant goers generally do: Asking for what we want, not telling how to do it.

-But this fact highlights the importance of having a well-defined interface since the interface determines what messages can be responded to.
+But this fact highlights the importance of having a well-defined interface since _the interface determines what messages can be responded to_.

-For example, the Chinese restaurant most likely does not list "breadsticks" as one of the messages that it knows how to respond to, any more than your local Olive Garden can respond to a request for fortune cookies.
+For example, a Chinese restaurant most likely does not list "breadsticks" as one of the messages that it knows how to respond to, any more than your local Italian restaurant can respond to a request for "fortune cookies."

 ### The Fundamental Design Question

 Applying this mindset to our code, we can think of classes and methods much like restaurants.
-In the same way that (generally speaking) restaurants only understand the items listed on their menus, classes only understand a certain set of messages sent to their public interface.
+In the same way that, generally speaking, restaurants only understand the items listed on their menus, classes (or at least well-designed classes) only understand a certain set of messages sent to their public interface.

 Interestingly, this thought experiment with restaurants is more than just a fun exercise.
-In her amazing book _Practical Object-Oriented Design in Ruby_, Sandy Metz writes:
+In her amazing book [_Practical Object-Oriented Design in Ruby_](https://www.poodr.com/), Sandy Metz writes:

-> This transition from class-based design to message-based design is a turning point in your design career.
+> [The] transition from class-based design to message-based design is a turning point in your design career.
 The message-based perspective yields more flexible applications than does the class-based perspective.
 >
 > Changing the fundamental design question from, "I know I need this class, what should it do?" to, "I need to send this message, who should respond to it?" is the first step in that direction.